This post may contain affiliate links. Please read our disclosure policy.

 numbered step by step photos showing how to make this recipe

-4. Cook everything for an additional 10-12 minutes, shaking/stirring a couple of times to ensure even browning, or until potatoes are crispy and tender and golden brown.
+Step 4: Cook for an additional 10-12 minutes, shaking/stirring a couple of times to ensure even browning, or until potatoes are crispy, tender, and golden brown.
+Season with salt and pepper to taste and serve!

 cubed potatoes with bell pepper and onion in an air fryer basket